Luke-Data/M.sc-thesis/Plot/README.md

 # PLOT

-plotting some coefficient estimate function by diffrent lambda of variable X3.
+plotting some coefficient estimate function by diffrent lambda of variable X3. resulting plot is shrinkage of function f(X3)

 RED LINE --> unpenalized function estimate